-- (1) All exterior passenger doorways shall have a minimum clear useable width of 800 mm when open. - (2) On trains with a design speed lower than 250 km/h, wheelchair access doors offering a level access as defined in point 2.3 shall have a minimum clear useable width of 1 000 mm when open. - (3) All exterior passenger doorways shall be marked on the outside in a way that gives a contrast to the vehicle body-side surrounding them. - (4) The designated wheelchair exterior accessible doorways shall be the closest doorways to the designated wheelchair spaces. - (5) The doors to be used for wheelchair access shall be clearly labelled with a sign in accordance with appendix N. - (6) From the inside of the vehicle the position of external doorways shall clearly be marked by use of contrasted adjacent flooring. - (7) When a door is released for opening a signal Audible and visible signals shall be given that is clearly audible and visible to persons inside and outside the train.
-This alert signal when doors are operated or about to operate.
+- (1) All exterior passenger doorways shall have a minimum clear useable width of 800 mm when open. - (2) On trains with a design speed lower than 250 km/h, wheelchair access doors offering a level access as defined in point\section 2.3 shall have a minimum clear useable width of 1000 mm when open. - (3) All exterior passenger doorways shall be marked on the outside in a way that gives a contrast to the vehicle body-side surrounding them. - (4) The designated wheelchair exterior accessible doorways shall be the closest doorways to the designated wheelchair spaces. - (5) The doors to be used for wheelchair access shall be clearly labelled with a sign in accordance with appendix N.